-Molting (or Moulting, as they spell it in Great Britain) is for most chickens, an annual process in which all of their feathers are replaced.
-Molting typically occurs in the fall and can start anywhere from September to November.
-All birds molt in order to replace their existing feathers.
-Replacing their body's feathers entirely allows birds to insulate their bodies better in winter, remain weatherproof and fly away from predators.
+Molting (or Moulting, as they spell it in Great Britain) is for most chickens, an annual process when they replace all their feathers.
+It typically occurs in the fall and can start anywhere from September to November.
+Birds molt in a specific order to replace their existing feathers.
+Replacing their body’s feathers entirely allows birds to insulate their bodies better in winter, remain weatherproof and fly away from predators.
 The entire molting process typically takes about 12 weeks, keeping in mind that it takes 9 weeks to make a feather.

 Molting begins on the head first, followed by the neck, breast, wings, back and tail.
 Sometimes, it is difficult to notice early molting as the feathers are small.
-However, by the time molting occurs on the body, the larger sized feathers are difficult to miss and so numerous, that it appears that a chicken has surely disappeared, leaving a copious amount of feathers behind.
+By the time molting occurs on the body, the larger sized feathers are difficult to miss and so numerous, that it appears that a chicken has surely disappeared, leaving a copious amount of feathers behind.
 Molting is a stressful process on the flock.
 It requires large amounts of protein.
-Feathers are comprised of 85% protein.
+Feathers consist of 85% protein.
 The other process that requires high amounts of protein is egg laying.
-Therefore, during the molting process their reproductive systems will go dormant.
+During the molting process their reproductive systems will go dormant.
 Egg laying ceases.
 Their bodies are focusing on replacing hundreds of feathers.

 Even though the molting process is stressful, chicken owners can make a difference to the lives of the hen’s during these times.
 It is possible to keep molting hens happy.
 Here are some tips to help the rate of the molting process and promote the health of your backyard flock:

 Be sure the chickens are getting enough protein.
-During the molt, instead of treating the flock to vegetables and fruits try dried blood worms, dried meal worms, sunflower seeds, mashed up hard boiled eggs and plain yogurt instead.
+Instead of treating the flock to vegetables and fruits try dried blood worms, dried meal worms, sunflower seeds, mashed up hard boiled eggs and plain yogurt instead.